Tracy K. Smith Life on Mars

 Trying to account for his life.

-Mornings can get rather prosaic, as this aubade attests, making it a much easier form for poets to explore than the ghazals we found leaping around in yesterday’s post.
+Mornings can get rather prosaic, as this aubade attests, making it a much easier form for poets to explore than the ghazals we find leaping around in so many poetry journals these days.
 And it feels as if the aubade isn’t done speaking, either, when we see, two poems later, Smith’s continuation of the dog theme.
-For what goes with mornings more than dogs?
+For what goes with mornings more than dogs, eager and ready to be your best friend while going out into their best friend (the outdoors)?

 “Eggs Norwegian”